subject

 A researcher wants to study the relationship between hours spent studying and exam scores.
 What is the dependent variable?

-True or False: A confounding variable can threaten the internal validity of an experiment.
+Describe how a confounding variable can affect the results of an experiment.